mreider/k8s/README.md

 What it does:

 1. Asks for a Dynatrace token
-2. Containerizes a small Ruby app
+2. Containerizes a small Python app
-3. Pushes the app
-4. Pushes the Dynatrace Otel Collector
+3. Pushes the app and the Dynatrace Otel Collector
 5. Sends OTel data to Dynatrace

 ## Install Colima